 Wellcome Trust

-One of our main research programmes is funded by a Wellcome Trust Investigator Award (2014-2019).
-I have recently been awarded a second Investigator Award for the next five years.
+One of our main research programmes is funded by a Wellcome Trust Investigator Award (2020-2024).

 European Research Council